taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ### Pressure Sensor Selection

 Pressure sensors were evaluated based on pressure accuracy, weight, output data rate, and cost.
-The **BMP280** was selected due to its ability to successfully satisfy accurate pressure measurements at a sampling rate of 65 hz (REQ-02) at the lowest cost.
+The **BMP280** was selected due to its ability to successfully satisfy accurate pressure measurements at a minimum sampling rate of 45 hz (REQ-02) at the lowest cost.
 These characteristics make it well suited for estimating rocket altitude while remaining within the project's size, weight, and budget constraints.

 </td>
   </tr>